|Nutrition Facts (per serving)|

 Pour soup mixture over the pot roast and vegetables, if using.

-Cook on low 8 to 10 hours or until the meat and vegetables turn tender.
+Cook on LOW 8 to 10 hours or until the meat and vegetables turn tender.
 Or cook on HIGH for about 3 to 4 hours.

 - Cuts of meat for pot roasts are often labeled by the grocer, but if not, choose a lean chuck roast, blade roast, 7-bone, rump roast, bottom round, or shoulder roast.